BrightcoveOS/android-player-samples/README.md

 1. Select the *Checkout From Version Control* option in the new project dialog,
 1. Pick the GITHUB menu entry
 1. Use **git@github.com:BrightcoveOS/android-player-sdk-samples.git** for the URL
-1. Click on SUBMIT
+1. Click on SUBMIT and use default values on subsequent screens.

 From Android Studio using Import

 1. Clone this repo to your file system.
 1. Select the *Import Project...* option in the new project dialog,
 1. Using the file selector dialog, select the top level **build.gradle** file from the cloned repo on your system,
-1. Click on OK.
+1. Click on OK and use default values on subsequent sceens.

 Android Studio will now download/import and build the sample app.
 At this point the samples will be in your instance of Android Studio where you can observe the snippets in action on a physical or virtual device, walk through the code using the Android Studio debugger, search on keywords or just browse Android source code.